PaddlePaddle/PaddleNLP/README_en.md

 ## Easy-to-use API

 ### Transformer API: Awesome Pre-trained Model Ecosystem

-We provide **15** network architecture and **67** pretrained models.
-Not only includes all the SOTA model like ERNIE, PLATO and SKEP released by Baidu, but also integrates most of high quality Chinese pretrained model developed by other organizations.
-We also welcome developer to contribute your transformer model! 🤗
+We provide **15** network architectures and **67** pretrained models.
+Not only includes all the SOTA model like ERNIE, PLATO and SKEP released by Baidu, but also integrates most of the high quality Chinese pretrained model developed by other organizations.
+We also welcome developer to contribute your Transformer models! 🤗

 ```python
 from paddlenlp.transformers import *